rra/remctl/README.md

 authorization.

-There are a lot of different client/server systems that do something similar, including regular rsh, CGI, IBM's sysctl (not to be confused with the Linux kernel call and configuration file of the same name), CERN's arc, and more elaborate systems like MIT's Moira.  remctl has the advantage over many of these schemes of using GSS-API and being about as simple as it possibly can be while still being useful.
+There are a lot of different client/server systems that do something
+similar: current packages like gRPC, and a wealth of older systems like rsh, CGI, CERN's arc, and more elaborate systems like MIT's Moira.  remctl has the advantage over many of these schemes of using GSS-API and being about as simple as it possibly can be while still being useful.
 It doesn't require any particular programming language, builds self-contained binaries, and uses as minimal of a protocol as possible.

-Both C and Java clients and servers are provided, as well as Perl, PHP, and Python bindings for the C client library.
+Both C and Java clients and servers are provided, as well as Perl, PHP, Python, and Ruby bindings for the C client library.
 For more information about the Java client, see `java/README`.
 For more information about the PHP bindings, see `php/README`.
 For more information about the Python bindings, see `python/README`.
+For more information about the Ruby bindings, see `ruby/README`.

 Also included in the remctl package is an alternate way of running the remctl server: remctl-shell.
 This program is designed to be run as either